rajeeviiit/Bims-KitchenApp/README.md

 # Bims-KitchenApp
-An android application for a night kitchen in gangdhinagar.
+An android application for a night kitchen in gandhinagar.